alkanife/alkanife/README.md

 ## *Bonjour le monde !* 🥖 [^1]

-Welcome to my GitHub profile!
+Welcome to my personal GitHub profile!
 I'm Alkanife, a Java developer based in France.
 If you want to see Discord bots and Minecraft projects, you are in the right place.
 Currently studying at [La Manu](https://lamanu.fr/).

 <details>
     <summary>
-        ⚙️ Languages, technologies & tools <i>(click to reveal)</i>
+        ⚙️ Languages, technologies & tools I'm familiar with <i>(click to reveal)</i>
     </summary>
     <div align="left">
     <img src="https://skillicons.dev/icons?i=bash" height="40" alt="bash logo"  />